 The First Thing You Should Do

-The first thing you want to do is to stop using the water in your house.
+The first thing you want to do is stop using the water in your house.
 Make sure all of the faucets and showers are turned off and that nobody flushes the toilet.
+You want to eliminate the chance that even more water enters the system and causes an even worse overflow.

-Now that you’ve got out of the way, you can take an even deeper breath and assess the situation.
+Now that you’ve gotten that out of the way, you can take a deeper breath and assess the situation.
+Identifying the leading cause of the overflow will help you determine your next course of action.

 What’s Causing the Overflow?

-More specifically, if too many people are using the water at once, it can cause an overflow.
+Your home septic system has been designed to handle a certain total of gallons per day.
+More specifically, if you go over this amount on a daily basis, it can cause an overflow.
 This can be especially common during holiday vacations, where more people than usual are using the shower, the bathroom toilet, and the faucet than what would be typical.
-Likewise, heavy seasonal rainfalls can cause water to leak from your yard into the tank, which can overflow if there’s no room left.
+Likewise, heavy seasonal rainfalls can cause water to leak from your yard into the tank, which can cause an overflow.

-Alternatively, your tank could be leaking, or even clogged because a) your tank hasn’t been pumped for a long time or b) the helpful bacteria that is naturally found in septic tanks, and that helps break down solids, has itself worn away.
+Alternatively, your tank could be leaking or even clogged because a) your tank hasn’t been pumped for a long time or b) the helpful bacteria naturally found in septic tanks, and that helps break down solids has itself worn away.
+Fortunately, there are methods you can use to help fix these problems.

 What Can I Do to Fix the Problem?

-In the meantime, try to relax, and call Montgomery County’s leading septic installation crew today if you need any assistance!
+In the meantime, try to relax, and call Chester, Delaware & Montgomery County’s leading septic installation crew if you need assistance!
+The Delaware Valley Septic, Sewer, & Storm team specializes in septic tanks, sewers, and storm inspections for your property.
+Contact us today to receive your quote!